Slow-Roasted Whole Salmon

 Added to shopping list.
 Go to shopping list.

-Ingredients3 h servings 398 cals
+Ingredients3 h servings 398

 Original recipe yields 6 servings (1 3-pound salmon)